-We looked around and found a possible crossing up higher but it would require going through quite a bit of rock, dirt, and small debris.
-Very worrisome if we got stuck or hung up.
+We looked around and found a possible crossing up higher around the channel, but it would require driving through a lot of rock, dirt, and small debris, which was very worrisome if we got stuck or hung up.
 As we stood there trying to pick a way across, the water surged and within minutes we saw a noticeable increase in volume and current.

 We were trapped between two raging road washouts.
 Great.

-We were in the middle of planning our homecoming breakfast feast when we rounded a corner and immediately knew our breakfast would have to wait.
-One of the two newly installed culverts over a creek crossing on the Middle Fork Road was plugged with debris and water was flowing so fast and high there was no way across.
+Newly installed box culverts on the Middle Fork Road were plugged with debris and water was flowing so fast and high over the road there was no way across.
 Elation went to deflation pretty quickly.

 We sorted out what was left of our food and backtracked up the road to find a safe place where we could sleep a little sounder for the night.
 We pulled into the Middle Fork Trailhead and made use of the bathroom shelter to get out of the rain for a while and stretch our legs.